Sandbox47/upgraded-ballotsnarks/src/InstallationGuide.md

 echo $PYTHONPATH
 ```

-Optionally, to keep your `PATH` and `PYTHONPATH` clean and free from duplicates I also recommend adding the following lines to your `~/.bashrc` file:
+Optionally, to keep your `PATH` and `PYTHONPATH` clean and free from duplicates We also recommend adding the following lines to your `~/.bashrc` file:
 ```bash
 # Remove duplicate entries from PATH
 clean_path() {